 Unfortunately, most animals aren't so lucky.
 In many species, adult individuals live no more than a few years.
 A mother typically gives birth to large numbers of offspring, of which all but two must die before reproducing on average in a stable population.
 Animals lower on the food chain may remain frequently vigilant, watching out for danger.
 And run-ins with predators have the potential to produce lasting psychological damage analogous to post-traumatic stress disorder.

 The situation is worst for those animals that are most numerous: Small fish, insects, etc. Adult insects often live at most a few months, and each mother gives birth to tens or hundreds of offspring.
 On average, a baby insect may live only a few days or weeks before dying, possibly excruciatingly, from predation, cannibalism, parasites, or harsh weather.

 Upon realizing these points, I became less optimistic that animals in the wild experienced more happiness than suffering on balance.
 Indeed, I concluded that the opposite was probably true.
-As Yew-Kwang Ng put it in one paper: nature's "evolutionary economizing results in the excess of total suffering over total enjoyment."
-This cast doubt on my previous environmental efforts.
+As economist Yew-Kwang Ng put it in one paper: nature's "evolutionary economizing results in the excess of total suffering over total enjoyment."
+This cast doubt on my prior environmental efforts.
 In previous years when I had been advocating for habitat preservation, I may have actually been increasing suffering.